Ranya000/Mijhar/README.md

-# مجهر (Mijhar)
+# Mijhar

-**كاشف المخاطر للأفراد** — يحلّل عقود الإيجار والتمويل والاستثمار بست وكلاء ذكاء اصطناعي، ويكشف البنود الخطيرة قبل التوقيع.

-## كيف يعمل

-المستخدم يرفع نص العقد، وستة وكلاء ذكاء اصطناعي يحلّلونه:
+**Risk Detector for Individuals** — analyzes rental, financing, and investment contracts using six AI agents, and detects risky clauses before signing.

+## How It Works

+The user uploads the contract text, and six AI agents analyze it:
-- كاشف المخاطر
+- Risk Detector
-- مقارنة السوق
+- Market Comparison
-- النظرة المستقبلية
+- Future Outlook
-- كاشف البنود المخفية
+- Hidden Clause Detector
-- الأثر المالي
+- Financial Impact
-- وكيل الاعتراض
+- Objection Agent

-## هذا المستودع
+## This Repository

-الواجهة الأمامية (React) لثلاثة أنواع عقود:
- `RentalContract` · `FinancingContract` · `InvestmentContract`
+Frontend (React) for three contract types: `RentalContract` · `FinancingContract` · `InvestmentContract`

 ---
-جزء من مشروع مجهر — هاكاثون امد 2026
+Part of the Mijhar project — Amad Hackathon 2026